QutEcoacoustics/audio-analysis/docs/commands.md

 ## Types

-There are, in broad terms, these types of sub-programs (commands):
+The following four categories of sub-programs (commands) are available:

 -   Main commands
     -   Process large amounts of information (like `audio2csv`)